 Our Board of Directors has a standing Audit Committee comprised of Mr. Fleming, as Chairman, and Messrs.
-Pascual, Creek and Verebelyi.
+Pascual, Verebelyi and Creek.
 Each member of our Audit Committee is independent as defined under Section 10A(m)(3) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and under the NASDAQ Stock Market, Inc. rules currently in effect.
 In addition, pursuant to the requirements of Section 407 of the Sarbanes-Oxley Act of 2002, our Board of Directors has determined that each of Messrs.
-Fleming, Verebelyi, Pascual and

-Creek qualifies as an "audit committee financial expert."
-The duties of our Audit Committee consist of (i) appointing or replacing our independent auditors, (ii) pre-approving all auditing and permitted non-audit services provided to us by our independent auditors, (iii) reviewing with our independent auditors and our management the scope and results of our annual audited financial statements, our quarterly financial statements and significant financial reporting issues and judgments made in connection with the preparation of our financial statements, (iv) reviewing our management's assessment of the effectiveness of our internal controls, as well as our independent auditors' report on this assessment, (v) reviewing insider and affiliated party transactions and (vi) establishing procedures for the receipt, retention and treatment of complaints received by us regarding accounting or internal controls.
+Fleming, Pascual, Verebelyi and Creek qualifies as an "audit committee financial expert."
+The duties of our Audit Committee consist of (i) appointing or replacing our independent auditors,

+(ii) pre-approving all auditing and permitted non-audit services provided to us by our independent auditors, (iii) reviewing with our independent auditors and our management the scope and results of our annual audited financial statements, our quarterly financial statements and significant financial reporting issues and judgments made in connection with the preparation of our financial statements, (iv) reviewing our management's assessment of the effectiveness of our internal controls, as well as our independent auditors' report on this assessment, (v) reviewing insider and affiliated party transactions and (vi)

+establishing procedures for the receipt, retention and treatment of complaints received by us regarding accounting or internal controls.
 The Audit Committee is governed by a written charter approved by the Board of Directors which was amended in March 2004.
-A copy of this charter is set forth as APPENDIX A to this proxy statement.
-The charter of the Audit Committee is also posted on the Investor Relations section of the Company's website at WWW.CMWORKS.COM.
-Our Audit Committee held nine meetings in fiscal 2004.
+A copy of this charter is posted on the Investor Relations section of the Company's website at www.cmworks.com.
+Our Audit Committee held 15 meetings in fiscal 2005.